Boumlik-Brahim/CPP-POOL/Module_01/README.md

 Pointers to member functions are not like regular pointers to functions, because member functions have a hidden "this" parameter, and so can only be called if you supply an object to play the role of "this", and use some special syntax to tell the compiler to set up the call using the hidden “this” parameter.

 - Declaring pointers-to-member-functions:

 return_type (class_name::*pointer_name) (parameter types)

-    - Setting a pointer-to-member-function: pointer_name = &class_name::member_function_name;
+- Setting a pointer-to-member-function:

+pointer_name = &class_name::member_function_name;

-    - Using a pointer-to-member-function to call a function: result = (object_ptr->*pointer_name)(arguments);
+- Using a pointer-to-member-function to call a function:

+result = (object_ptr->*pointer_name)(arguments);

 ## switch statement:

+    switch(expression) {
+    case x:
+        // code block
+        break;
+    case y:
+        // code block
+        break;
+    default:
+        // code block
+    }

+-The switch expression is evaluated once.

+-The value of the expression is compared with the values of each case.

+-If there is a match, the associated block of code is executed.

+-The break and default keywords are optional.

+-When C++ reaches a break keyword, it breaks out of the switch block.

+-The default keyword specifies some code to run if there is no case match(The default keyword must be used as the last statement in the switch, and it does not need a break).